JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

     KMP is supported in IntelliJ IDEA and Android Studio, so you can use the IDE you prefer.

-    The plugins necessary for Kotlin Multiplatform require **IntelliJ IDEA 2025.1.1.1** or **Android Studio Narwhal 2025.1.1** (TODO: this is a guess, check supported versions before publishing).
+    The plugins necessary for Kotlin Multiplatform require **IntelliJ IDEA 2025.1.1.1** or **Android Studio Narwhal 2025.1.1 Beta** (TODO: check that the latest versions are indeed that when we publish).

 2. Make sure you have all the necessary IDE plugins (TODO check if in IDEA dependencies are automated):